nam27032005/chessbot/README.md

 * **Search Depth**: Modify `Search.DEPTH` in `search.py` to increase or decrease AI lookahead.
 * **Color Schemes**: Edit `COLOR_SCHEMES` in `main.py` to add or change board colors.

-## Contributing

-Contributions, bug reports, and feature requests are welcome.
-Please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.